 Bad teams are plagued by disagreement, conflict, and politics.
 People are afraid to voice their opinions.
 They’re encouraged to keep their heads down.
 At any time, someone can be thrown under the bus for another’s mistake.
 No one lunches together and everyone spends the day watching the clock.
 These types of teams are tremendously unproductive and their ineffectiveness can bleed to other parts of the company.

-Managers of any department spend a considerable amount of time and energy improving the performance of their teams.
-They want their people to work better, work faster, and innovate more solutions.
+Managers of any department spend a considerable amount of time and energy improving the performance of their teams or cross functional teams.
+They want people to work better, work faster, and innovate more solutions.
 Fancy offices and a funded bank account are irrelevant if you don’t have the right people to do the work.

 This is even more important in Customer Success.
 Here, the team is tasked with solving customer problems before they happen.
 This requires forward-thinking and proactivity that is almost exclusively found in high performers.

 With the right leadership, a working group can be transformed into an effective team.

 So how do we go about building a high-performing team?

 A high-performing team has people with the right strengths that support the team’s purpose.
 In Customer Success, that means being built to serve.
 Team members should be givers, who feel incredible when they support their customers’ goals.
 If you put a salesman in a success role, you’re setting him up for frustration and poor performance.

 Discovering a team member’s (or would-be team member’s) strengths can be challenging.
 Asking the person about their talents helps, but often people can’t articulate their skills.
 It’s an ongoing process that you’ll regularly evaluate.